dotnet/csharplang/proposals/init.md

 }
 ```

-An instance property containing an `init` accessor is considered settable outside
+An instance property containing an `init` accessor is considered settable in
-a local function or lambda in the following circumstances:
+the following circumstances, except when in a local function or lambda:

 - During an object initializer
 - During a `with` expression initializer